 Have you ever wanted to step into a Norman Rockwell painting?
 Here in Stockbridge at Christmas, you can!

 The town was made famous by the painter himself when he created a work called Stockbridge Main Street at Christmas that featured the charming town’s Main Street in the holiday season.

 Now, each year, the city celebrates this fame by recreating the idyllic scene.
 Vintage cars are parked in front the of storefronts, serving to truly bring the mid-century painting to life.

 In conjunction with this recreation is a host of many events, all designed to bring about the magic of an old-fashioned Christmas.
 This year’s events include a children’s holiday sing-a-long, a library event called “Readings around the Hearth,” and a caroling and luminary walk.

-Woodstock, VT is probably the #1 spot for New England Christmas getaways.
+Woodstock, VT is probably the #1 spot for New England Christmas getaways, and definitely one of my top picks for where to spend Christmas in Vermont.
 Not only is this a fabulous holiday town, but it’s a beautiful destination in its own right.

 Woodstock looks amazing in the winter.
 As a Vermont town surrounded by mountains, it’s completely scenic and Christmas almost always finds the town covered in a blanket of white.

 There is a small, walkable downtown area that boasts local shops, a historic general store, and nice eateries.
 You can have a cozy walk in this area and pop into the various shops to keep warm.

 Around the holidays, Woodstock’s main event is the Wassail Weekend, which brings all the festivity of a 19th-century Christmas to the streets of the town.